fhidalgor/mutagenesis_visualization/docs/mut_processing.rst

                                   'R1_after', skiprows=1, index_col='Codons',
                                   usecols='E:FN', nrows=32)

-Once the reads have been counted, the function ``plot_counts`` can be used to evaluate the coverage by position.
+Once the reads have been counted, the object ``meancounts`` can be used to evaluate the coverage by position.
 You can also manually inspect the exported files.

 .. code:: ipython3